Best Day Hikes in Haleakala National Park

 Whether you’re traveling with Shaka Guide by your side or hitting the volcano solo, here are the best day hikes in Haleakala.
 See why you should fit them into your schedule.

-A number of visitors to hikes in Haleakala make what we consider a mistake—they arrive for sunrise or sunset and then instantly head back down the mountain.
+A number of visitors to Haleakala make what we consider a mistake—they arrive for sunrise or sunset and then instantly head back down the mountain.

 No doubt about it: dawn and dusk from Haleakala’s summit are some of the greatest sights most experience in their life.
 But “the crater’s” basin offers more than what immediately meets the eye.
 With 19 square miles, and unparalleled views of the island, the national park is ripe for exploring.